amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 4×PAL      Original
 5×PAL      40:27
 5×PAL60    40:27
-5×  NTSC     40:27 or Original depending on title
+5×NTSC     40:27 or Original depending on title

 Again, make sure to add the Minimig core overrides in MiSTer.ini as specified in the previous section to enjoy the best HDMI output possible, and make sure